By Janice Jones |Updated 1-25-2023

 Breaking down this first line from a real pattern:

-So, if this line were written out in its entirety, it would read, “Starting with row 1, which will be your right side, knit one stitch.
-Next, purl one stitch, knit one stitch, repeat this knitting pattern, and purling one until you reach the end of the row.
+So, if this line were written in its entirety, in a knitting pattern instructions, it would read, “Starting with row 1, which will be your right side, knit one stitch.
+Next, purl one stitch, knit one stitch, repeat this knitting pattern, and purl one until you reach the end of the row.

-So, you see that using abbreviations makes sense so that the patterns can be printed with less paper, and there is a lot less reading that needs to be done.
+So, using abbreviations makes sense so that the patterns can be printed with less paper, and much less reading needs to be done.

-Here are some of the most common abbreviations you will encounter
+This comprehensive glossary of knitting terms includes all the most common abbreviations you will encounter as a beginner

 If you are creating a garment where size matters, you will likely encounter a pattern that can be used for more than one size.